Ilene Shapiro: Interim County Executive

-As President of County Council, Ilene Shapiro was next in line for County Executive.
-When Executive Russ Pry died in 2016, she was named Interim County Executive on August 1, 2016.
+When Executive Russ Pry died in 2016, she was named Interim County Executive on August 1, 2016 due to her position as President of County Council.
 The Summit County Democratic Party then voted and selected her to complete the remainder of Pry's term and to replace him on the ballot in November 2016.
 During her first few weeks as County Executive, Shapiro sought to continue the initiatives started by the late Russ Pry.

 2016 Election

 In 2016, most Democrats in Summit County won their elections against their Republican rivals.
 Shapiro faced Bill Roemer (R) in the general election.
 Shapiro won 58.94% of the vote compared to Roemer's 41.06%.
-Her term ends December 31, 2020.
+Her term ended December 31, 2020.

 Shapiro ran a campaign focused on economic development, workforce training, and diversity inclusion.
 Her campaign planned to continue and expand upon the work of Russ Pry.